Home

 The convenient Tear Sheets feature simplifies the reporting process by allowing users to view, download, and email generated tear sheets directly from the record page where the report creation was initiated.
 Users can create new tear sheets by selecting relevant templates from components on record pages for accounts, contacts, and financial deals.
 The platform supports the definition of multiple templates, catering to diverse contexts in client meetings and providing a customizable reporting solution.

-Personalization and Engagement Tools
+Personalization and engagement tools

 Salesforce Financial Services Cloud (FSC) incorporates various personalization and engagement tools to enhance the customer experience in the financial services sector.

-1. Configurable Group Builder
+1. Configurable group builder

 Administrators have the ability to customize the display of sections, allowing users to concentrate on specific types of relationships that are pertinent to them.
 This customization includes choosing which fields, including custom ones, to show and determining the order in which they appear.

-1. Customer Profile
+1. Customer profile

 Enables to work on attributes within the financial customer data model, encompassing aspects like Know Your Customer (KYC), Interests, Communication Preferences, Client Servicing, and Finance Profiling.
 Financial Services Cloud (FSC) accommodates a diverse range of financial accounts, such as checking accounts, savings accounts, mortgages, credit cards, investment accounts, 401(k) accounts, and insurance policies.